IoannisPapageorgiou/Replication_BCTX/README.md

 * table3
 * fig5

-where each one of these folders contains:
+Each of these folders contains everything that is required to reproduce the results of the corresponding table/figure, which for  convenience are organised as follows:

+1) A corresponding "readme" file that gives specific instructions for the required experiments.
-1) The data used in generating the corresponding table/figure
+1) A subfolder named "data" that containts all datasets used in generating the corresponding table/figure.
-2) The code used to generate the BCT-X forecasting results
+2) A subfolder named "bct_code" that contains the code used to generate the BCT-X forecasting results.
-3) The code used to generate the forecasting results of alternative methods
+3) A subfolder named "alts" that contains the code used to generate the forecasting results of all the alternative methods.

 ## Instructions and computational requirements